pugnascotia/spring-react-boilerplate/README.md

 a minimum version of `1.8.0_65`.
 Older versions have a bug that makes rendering brutally slow.

-Run Webpack in hot-module reloading mode with: `npm start`.
+To run the frontend in hot-module reloading mode:

+    cd src/main/app
+    yarn start

 ## Conventions